Biographies of Presenters (Listed Alphabetically)

 Austin Tyler

-Austin Tyler is an eight year full-time resident of Provincetown who can often be found involved writing, producing and appearing in a variety of bingo, comedy and drag shows.
-Having worked with all types of Provincetown visitors & locals in both the hospitality and cannabis industries, he is all about a happy, healthy and memorable time for everyone he meets.
+Austin Tyler is an eleven-year full-time resident of Provincetown who can often be found involved writing, producing, and appearing in a variety of bingo, comedy, and drag shows.
+Having worked with all types of Provincetown visitors and locals in both the hospitality and cannabis industries, he is all about a happy, healthy, and memorable time for everyone he meets.
+2024 is his fourth year participating in TransWeek.

 Liz Winter

-Liz Winter is a long-time Fair attendee who has been happy to be able to facilitate the Pink Fog workshop for the last seven years.
+Liz Winter is a long-time TransWeek attendee who has been happy to be able to facilitate the Provincetown Fog workshop for the last decade.
 Perhaps best known for sleeping in after late nights and her odd sense of humor, Liz holds a Master’s degree in Social Work and is an LICSW.
 She has done extensive work with child protective services, domestic violence, sexual abuse victims, and group work in her professional career.

 Carolyn Wolf-Gould, MD